The 10 minute team meeting is a great tool to introduce to your busy company.

 When staff don’t know what the business is doing on a strategic level, they’re not going to be able to help out.

-If they don’t know about the new service you want to develop, they won’t be able to tell customers that it’s on its way, so you’ll miss out on potential sales.
-If staff don’t know what each other is doing, you’ll get two people doing the same thing, often in very different ways or Maggie will assume that Tom is doing it, and vice versa.
+If your staff don’t know what each other is doing, you’ll get two people doing the same thing, often in very different ways.
+Maggie will assume that Tom is doing it, and vice versa.
 Or no-one will do it.
-Unless you tell staff what your sales target is for the week, how do they know whether they’ve done a good job?

 And if you want to sell a lot of red things this month because red things have got a better gross profit margin, you need to be able to tell everyone else to sell red, because otherwise they’ll be focused on the orange things.